adipolak/adipolak-blog/content/post/Delta Lake essential Fundamentals - The DeltaLog.md

 In the previous part, we discussed what [ACID transaction](https://blog.adipolak.com/post/delta-lake-essential-fundamentals) is and what it means in Delta Lake.<br>
-In this part, you will understand how Delta Transaction Log, named DeltaLog, is achieving it.
+In this part, you will understand how Delta Transaction Log, named DeltaLog, is achieving ACID.

 ## Transaction Log
 A transaction log is a history of actions executed by a (TaDa 💡) database management system with the goal to guarantees [ACID properties](https://blog.adipolak.com/post/delta-lake-essential-fundamentals/) over a crash.